Famous Entrepreneur Quotes

-Mark Zuckerberg’s Rule
+Mark Zuckerberg’s Quotes

-Mark Zuckerberg’s Top 10 Rules For Success
+Mark Zuckerberg’s Top 10 Rules For Entrepreneurship, Business and Success

-Rule #1: You Get What You Spend Your Time Doing
+You Get What You Spend Your Time Doing

 First of all, focus on it.
 I think like, you basically get what you spend your time doing.
 I want the company to build three products this year, and we’re going to work on a few others because people are interested in them, but those are the three things that I’m going spending my product time on.
 Right?
 You get what you put into it.

 If you spend a third of your time trying to make the people around you better through getting better people, mentoring, getting them to be better, getting the best people in your organization and you’re known to more impactful roles then I think over time that’s just accrues and you get a better organization.

 We’ve had this tradition for, I don’t know, probably seven or eight years at the company, where every week we have a Q&A where employees can come and ask me any question that they want, about what’s going on and what the direction of the company is or questions or things that they read about in the press or that their friends who use the product, what they’re asking them.